meadsteve/spl-fix/README.md

 The limit iterator is very useful if you want to grab a subset of an iterator.
 Good right?
 Pass it to count() however and you'll always get a value of 1.
 This package provides an updated LimitIterator class that correctly implements countable.

+## EmptyIterator
+Fixed so that passing it to count() returns zero.
+It's empty after all.

 ## FilterIterator

 The spl FilterIterator can only be passed an iterator.
 This is now wrapped so that any traversable can be passed in.
 This is handled by wrapping the traversable in an IteratorIterator.